inu667/ctext-companion/README.md

 ## What does it do?

+* Fixes the diagonal movement stutter bug by reverting to the original behaviour.
+* Fixes the bug with music not resuming after a battle.
-As of the time of writing, CTExt fixes one bug (diagonal movement stutter) and allows modding via loose files or by loading CTP files.
+* Adds modding capabilities via loose files or by loading CTP files.
+* Allows users to disable linear filtering on text and sprites to achieve a pixelated look.
+* Enables font replacement and forcing a fixed font size for all text.
+* Adds the ability to play audio during character dialogue.
+This feature was developed for [Echo-S CT](https://www.youtube.com/watch?v=hBHh6A83HHc) to enable voice acting.

 ## What is planned for the future?

-There are still bugs with music not pausing when entering a battle and diagonal movement stutter with the Epoch.
-There are also plans to implement a modding API to allow for mods that can achieve what simple file replacements can't.
+Check out the current [issues](https://github.com/TheRealBiggs/ctext/issues) to see what work is planned.

 ## Where can I download it?

-You can either compile CTExt yourself using Visual Studio 2022, or find pre-built releases on the Moogles & Mods Discord server.
+You can compile CTExt yourself using Visual Studio 2022 or use a [pre-built release](https://github.com/TheRealBiggs/ctext/releases).

 ## How do I install it?